 3.2.
 Formula Optimization and Verification of the Optimum Formula.
 The purpose of using Response Surface Methodology for formula optimization was to find the best conditions that could bring together all the objective functions [31].
 The components of citric acid, papain, and maltodextrin were optimized with the targets range of 3 since it served as the factor tried that would be used in a certain range.
 Moisture content is optimized with target range of 3 since the moisture content of the cheese analogue was 58.725-66.103%, which was still within the range of moisture content in fresh cheese (55-80%) [32].
-The yield and protein content were optimized with the maximum target range of 5 since it was adjusted to the purpose of producing cheese analogue with the highest yield and protein content. pH was optimized with the target range of 3 so that the cheese analogue produced would be less sour, but still around the isoelectric point to obtain the maximum yield.
+The yield and protein content were optimized with the maximum target mge of 5 since it was adjusted to the purpose of producing cheese analogue with the highest yield and protein content. pH was optimized with the target range of 3 so that the cheese analogue produced would be less sour, but still around the isoelectric point to obtain the maximum yield.
 The fat content of cheese analogue was 2.095-8.425% and was optimized with the minimum targets range of 3 since cheese analogue was expected to contain less fat.

-From the optimization stage, there were 3 optimum formulas obtained.
+From the optimization stage, there were 3 optimum mulas obtained.
 First, the optimum formula I was made with the addition of 0.2% citric acid, 0.029% papain, and 20% maltodextrin.
-Second, the optimum formula II was made with the addition 0.2% citric acid, 0.029% papain, and 19.995% maltodextrin.
-Third, the optimum formula III was made with the addition of 0.2% citric acid, 0.029% Each formula has been proven to be in accordance with the predictions (Table 1).
+Second, the ptimum formula II was made with the addition 0.2% citric acid, 0.029% papain, and 19.995% maltodextrin.
+Third, the optimum formula III was made with the addition of 0.2% citric acid, 0.029% papain, and 19.912% maltodextrin.
+These three optimum formulas had the same concentration of citric acid and papain, but the concentration of maltodextrin was different.

+Each formula has been proven to be in accordance with the predictions (Table 1).
 The moisture content of cheese analogue (61.43-62.08%) was higher than other cheese spread analogues, i.e., 41.1%-54.3% [25].
 The other properties (yield, dissolved protein, and pH) were almost the same as cheese in general, while the fat content was lower.